swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 Controls the default expansion setting for the operations and tags.
 It can be 'list' (expands only the tags), 'full' (expands the tags and operations) or 'none' (expands nothing).
 The default value is 'list'.

-⚠️ This prop is only applied once on mount.
+⚠️ This prop is currently only applied once, on mount.
 Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 ## Limitations